Document Type : Original Article

 Authors

-1 Department of Exercise Physiology, Faculty of Educational Sciences and Psychology, University of Mohaghegh Ardabili, Ardabil, Iran
+1 MSc in Exercise Physiology, Faculty of Educational Sciences and Psychology, University of Mohaghegh Ardabili, Ardabil, Iran.

-2 Department of Exercise Physiology, Faculty of Educational Sciences and psychology, University of Mohaghegh Ardabili, Ardabil, Iran
+2 Professor of Exercise Physiology, Faculty of Educational Sciences and Psychology, University of Mohaghegh Ardabili, Ardabil, Iran.

 Abstract